 A Mike Stuffler Watch Review

-Instead of telling you my own version of the Stowa history I´ll stick to what you can read on the Stowa homepage (www.stowa.com).
+The history of Stowa is longer than the history of Nomos.
+Instead of telling you my own version of the Stowa history I´ll stick to what you can read on the Stowa homepage.

 All started with Walter Storz when he founded his own company meanwhile his father continued to run his watch factory at Hornberg/Kinzigtal.